jonschlinkert/gists/README.md

 const Gists = require('gists');
 const gists = new Gists({ username: 'your_username', password: '*******' });

-// all methods, when invoked, return a promise with this sigature gists.get(...args)
+// all methods, when invoked, return a promise with this signature gists.get(...args)
   .then(res => console.log(res.body))
   .catch(console.error);